Access Keys:

 • Have discussions through acknowledging and responding to comments made by others in class.

-• Sustain conversations linked to the Vikings WAU topic with other pupils in the classroom and adults.
+• Sustain conversations linked to the Ancient Greece WAU topic with other pupils in the classroom and adults.

 Reading:

-• Independently use reading strategies during whole class work, small group guided reading and independent activities in the context of Vikings WAU topic and in class novel How to Train Your Dragon.
+• Independently use reading strategies during whole class work, small group guided reading and independent activities in the context of Ancient Greece WAU topic and in class novel Who Let the Gods Out? by Maz Evans.

 Writing: